 Are you looking for the best pizza in Pasadena, California?
 From authentic New York-style pizza to Napoletana-born style pizza, we have the top pizza spots you should visit.

 When it comes to pizza, we all have our preferences.
-Some of us like thin crust, others like it thick and there is a percentage out there that truly believe pineapple belongs on pizza.
+Some of us like thin crust, others like a thick crust, and there is a percentage out there that truly believe pineapple belongs on pizza.
 Are you one of them?

 While we may agree to disagree on the pineapple debacle, we can all agree that pizza is a staple in life.
 Even if we stripped it down to the basic ingredients… bread, cheese, and tomatoes… what’s not to like about this wonderful combination?